 “In the context of the economic recovery packages, it is clear that governments need to make responsible decisions.
 This means to use the money, which can only be spent once, in a reasonable and responsible way.
 And this means not to support fossil fuel and not to support fossil fuel consuming sectors.
-But rather invest in renewable energy and efficiency and accompany energy consuming sectors to make a shift to cleaner, efficient and renewable based energy.”
+But rather invest in renewable energy and efficiency and accompany energy-consuming sectors to make a shift to cleaner, efficient, and renewable energy.”

 What surprised you most when looking at 2019 data?